cloud66/docker101/README.md

-# Docker-101
+# Docker101

-Sample repo for use with Docker 101 demos
+Sample repo for use with Cloud 66 Docker 101 demo